Softwire/LochNessBuilder/README.md

   * Clean and Rebuild the solution, which will automatically package everything up for you.
     * The newly created package will be dropped in the `<root>\nuget` folder.
   * Delete the previous version which will be sitting beside the newly produced version.
-    * Note that a clean copy of the previous version will already have been kept, in `<root>\nuget\ArchivedPackages`, when it was released.
+    * Note that a clean copy of the previous version should already have been kept, in `<root>\nuget\ArchivedPackages`, when it was released.
 Double check that it's there and if not, look through git to recreate it.
 * Deploy to Nuget!
   * Log into nuget with an account that is part of the [LochNess nuget Organisation](https://www.nuget.org/organization/LochNess)
     * _Get an existing member of the org to add you if not already included._